urbnTechnology/heartland-python/README.md

 ## Requirements
- 1. Python 2.7.9  (Python 3 is not yet supported)
+ 1. Python 3, if using python 2 use this sdk https://github.com/hps/heartland-python

 ## Installation